Jersey (St Helier) - Sark

 Ferries to Sark

-No ferry operators currently provide a car ferry between Jersey (St Helier) and Sark
+No, ferry operators currently do not allow cars to travel on sailings between Jersey (St Helier) and Sark.

-Yes, foot passengers can travel on ferries from Jersey (St Helier) to Sark with Manche Iles Express.
+Yes, foot passengers can travel with Manche Iles Express ferries between Jersey (St Helier) and Sark.

 More routes than anyone else.